Glorious Cotswolds Grasslands

 The project

-Throughout summer, an enthusiastic group of volunteers gather to help collect seed from species-rich wildflower meadows, along with brush-seed harvesters.
-In late summer, the experienced National Landscape team collaborate with landowners to spread the collected seed on local, carefully prepared sites to restore species-rich grassland.
+In late summer, the experienced Cotswolds National Landscape team collaborate with landowners to spread the collected seed on local, carefully prepared sites to restore species-rich grassland.

 All this work is underpinned by rigorous botanical surveying to match donor and receptor sites, ensuring best practice in terms of suitability, local provenance and scientific evidence for project success.

 During the winter months, a volunteer habitat management group help to restore valuable remnants of ancient wildflower grassland on sites across the Cotswolds that are becoming thatched with grasses and/or encroached by scrub.
-These carefully-targeted workdays are helping some of our most endangered species such as fly orchid and duke of burgundy butterfly.

 Botanical surveying